An affordable degree close to home brought alumni Shannon Moriarity to Castleton’s classrooms to earn her Psychology degree.

 “I have learned much more about myself along the way.
-In turn, I have been able to plan my future,” explained Moriarity.
-“I fell in love with Psychological Research throughout the course and intend to pursue it as a career.”
+In turn, I have been able to plan my future,” Moriarity said.
+“I fell in love with psychological research throughout the course and intend to pursue it as a career.”

 Moriarity was able to conduct and analyze her own research and data to get a deeper look and understanding of human behavior in her Psychological Research courses.
 She worked closely with her advisor and Psychology Professor Dr. Terry Bergen, who guided her through some of her most important experiences.

 “Through his courses, I was able to learn not just about the world around me, but learn about myself and who I want to become in the future.
 This can also be said about the rest of the Psychology department, as each and every faculty member is helpful, challenges your thinking, and guides you down the path fit for you,” she said.

 Moriarity was able to present her collected research at the Eastern Psychological Association conference in New York City, an experience she will never forget.